Unified Multimodal Models as Auto-Encoders: Experiments

-\textbf{Evaluation on the multimodal understanding benchmark.} We evaluate on \emph{MMT-Bench}~\citep{mmt}, which comprises high-level meta-tasks—VR (Visual Recognition), Loc (Spatial Localization), OCR (Text Reading), Count (Object Counting), HLN (Hallucination), IR (Image Retrieval), 3D, VC (Visual Caption), VG (Visual Grounding), DU (Document Understanding), AR (Action Recognition), PLP (Pixel-Level Perception), I2IT (Image-to-Image Translation), RR (Relation Reasoning), Emo (Emotion), and VI (Visual Illusion).
-The overall score remains essentially unchanged with a marginal improvement over the baseline (+0.2\%; Tab.~\ref{tab:overall-results}).
+We evaluate on \emph{MMT-Bench}~\citep{mmt}, which comprises high-level meta-tasks\footnote{The tasks include VR (Visual Recognition), Loc (Spatial Localization), OCR (Text Reading), Count (Object Counting), HLN (Hallucination), IR (Image Retrieval), 3D, VC (Visual Caption), VG (Visual Grounding), DU (Document Understanding), AR (Action Recognition), PLP (Pixel-Level Perception), I2IT (Image-to-Image Translation), RR (Relation Reasoning), Emo (Emotion), and VI (Visual Illusion).} The overall score remains essentially unchanged with a marginal improvement over the baseline (+0.2\%; Tab.~\ref{tab:overall-results}).
 However, if we zoom in to observe \emph{fine-grained visual recognition} suite (Tab.~\ref{tab:merged_selected_cols}), the benefits of our generation-augmented training for perception become pronounced: we observe large absolute gains in Small Object Detection (+40.0\%) and Person Re-ID (+60.0\%), yielding a +24.4\% increase in the fine-grained overall.
-These results indicate that \textbf{generation does not inherently harm understanding, but can instead notably enhance fine-grained visual perception capability.}
+These results indicate that generation does not harm understanding, but can instead \textbf{enhance fine-grained visual perception capability.}